-- 2 With cheerful hope her eyes explore

-Each landmark on the distant shore:
+- 2 With cheerful hope her eyes explore Each landmark on the distant shore:

 The trees of life, the pastures green,

 The golden streets, the crystal stream;

 Again for joy she claps her wings,

 And loud her lovely sonnet sings,

 Vain world, adieu.

 - 3 The nearer still she draws to land,

 More eagar all her powers expand;

 With steady helm, and free bent sail,

 Her anchor drops within the vail;

 Again for joy she claps her wings,

 And her celestial sonnet sings,

-[21] Glory to God.
+Glory to God.

 - 3 The trumpet! the trumpet! the dead have all heard: Lo, the depths of the stone-covered charnel are stirr'd!
 From the sea, from the earth, from the south, from the north, All the vast generations of men are come forth! - 4 The judgment! the judgment! the thrones are all set, Where the Lamb and the white-vested elders are met!
 There all flesh is at once in the sight of the Lord, And the doom of eternity hangs on his word. - 5 O mercy!
 O mercy! look down from above, Great Creator, on us, thy sad children, with love!
-When beneath to their darkness the wicked are driven, May our justified souls find a welcome in heaven!
+When beneath to their darkness the wicked are driven, Lay our justified souls find a welcome in heaven!

-3 There in that blooming garden Of Eden, gained by pardon, Upon the banks of Jordan, We'll worship then the Lamb.
+- 3 There in that blooming garden

+Of Eden, gained by pardon,

+Upon the banks of Jordan,

+We'll worship then the Lamb.

+When we all meet in heaven, &c.

+- 4 We'll sing the song of Moses,

+While Jesus sweet composes

+A song that never closes,

+Of praises to his name.

 When we all meet in heaven, &c.